open-navigation/opennav_coverage/nav2_coverage/README.md

   - Other F2C add on features you care about? --> designed to expand or contribute back to F2C
     - headland pass!
     - inner boundary not to go through (...) can wait, firefly might do.

-Leader follower 2-3 months out to kick off a bunch of other stuff --> projects interest me. open nav hire to fill!

-TODO
-  - Use coverage exception